bonsai-rx/sgen/docs/articles/basic-usage.md

 }
 ```

-For value types, the generated code will render a [Nullable value type](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/nullable-value-types) type.
+For value types, the generated code will render a [Nullable value type](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/nullable-value-types).
 This type will expose two properties: `HasValue` and `Value`, that can be used to test and manipulate the type, respectively.

 For reference types, the generated code will not render a nullable type since reference types are already nullable in C#.
 An application can test for `null` to determine if the value is present by simply using an `ExpressionTransform` operator with `it == null`: